News and updates are shared around the village through a regular newsletter pulled together by a dedicated team...

 The government has advice on keeping cool at home and also staying safe in hot weather.

-The NHS has good information on the common signs and symptoms of heat exhaustion and heatstroke and how to cope in hot weather.
+common signs and symptoms of heat exhaustion and heatstroke and how to cope in hot weather.

-The UKHSA's COVID-19 and summer temperatures blog post also provides advice on how to stay well in hot weather.
+COVID-19 and summer temperatures blog post also provides advice on how to stay well in hot weather.

-If you need medical help that is not life-threatening, contact NHS 111 who will give you advice and point you to the best service for your needs.
+NHS 111 who will give you advice and point you to the best service for your needs.

 Advice from Fire and Rescue: